geo-ant/blog/_posts/2020-05-24-variable-projection-part-1-fundamentals.md

 \end{matrix}\right) $$

 The derivative $$\frac{\partial}{\partial \alpha_k} \boldsymbol{r}_w$$ is simply
-the element wise derivative of the residual vector with respect to the scalar
+the element-wise derivative of the residual vector with respect to the scalar
 $$\alpha_k$$.
 Since $$\boldsymbol{r}_w (\boldsymbol{\alpha})=\boldsymbol{P}^\perp_{\boldsymbol{\Phi_w}(\boldsymbol{\alpha})}\boldsymbol{y_w}\\$$,
 we know that we can write the $$k$$-th column of the Jacobian as: